How to Send Application Logs from EC2 to CloudWatch Logs

 nano awslogs.conf

-After opening the awslogs.conf file, you need to modify the file to specify the path of the logs, so the CloudWatch logs agent will look into that file and collect it into CloudWatch logs.
-Next, update the log_group_name, so when you go to the CloudWatch logs dashboard, the name you enter will appear.
+After opening the awslogs.conf file, you need to modify it to specify the path of the logs, so the CloudWatch Logs agent will look at that file and collect the logs into CloudWatch.
+Next, update the log_group_name so that when you go to the CloudWatch Logs dashboard, the name you enter will appear there.

 datetime_format = %b %d %H:%M:%S